Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 | ~7:00 PM | Back to OB for dinner |

 If in OB: Self-guided Gingerbread Cottages walk and iron Tabernacle (free).
 Flying Horses Carousel.
-Circuit Avenue shopping — Craftworks, Murdick's Fudge (watch the taffy pull), Mad Martha's ice cream.
+Circuit Avenue shopping: Craftworks, Murdick's Fudge (watch the taffy pull) (Temporarily closed for part of the 2026 season; the family has said it will reopen later in the summer, and the fudge is available online in the meantime.), Mad Martha's ice cream.

 If in Edgartown: Walk North Water Street past late 1700s–early 1800s Greek Revival mansions with widow's walks.
 Edgartown Lighthouse at the end ($5 to climb, free grounds, open 10 AM–4 PM mid-June through early September).
 Main Street: Vineyard Vines flagship, Edgartown Books (with secluded courtyard), CB Stark Jewelers.